kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 3. Bodily Humours
 4. Special Ingredients

+> **Design note**: alchemy is considered to be quite a luxorious affair.
+Most commercial alchemists are normally actings as herbalists and apothecaries, offering some medical help, simple surgeries and simple herbal/mineral remedies.
+Creating magical potions is not a very good business - the potions are expensive and common public is not very much interested in them (or can afford them).

+## Ingredients

-## Mundane materials
+### Mundane materials

 Potions require certain amount of mundane materials to be consumed during the brewing process (starting with as simple as water and coal for fire and ending with commonly available minerals and herbs).
 These materials are normally available at settlements at nominal prices, though the Referee is free to decide that some materials might be less common in a specific place.

 The amount of mundane materials needed for a recipe is paid out directly from the party's budget.

-## Extracting humours
+### Extracting humours

-Humours are extracted from living/organic matter.
+One of the main alchemical components, the humours are extracted from living/organic matter.

 In order to extract humours from a recently deceased body the character must satisfy the following requirements: